binomialhq/poly/doc/SPECIFICATION.md

 cause some form of semantic change to the declaration.
 The `deprecated` keyword, for example, causes the field to be flagged as being deprecated.
 The question (`?`) and the exclamation (`!`) marks are special sugary constructs that mean `optional` and `required`, respectively.
-The following table summarizes the recognized modifiers:
+The following table summarizes all recognized modifiers:

 | Modifier   | Description                 |